-Prerequisite(s): ITMO 456 Lecture: 3 Lab: 0 Credits: 3
+Prerequisite(s): ITMO 356 or ITMO 456

 Enterprise Server Administration

 Students learn to set up, maintain, and administer X86-based servers and associated networks using a contemporary industry-standard proprietary operating system.
 Topics include hardware requirements; software compatibility; system installation, configuration and options, and post-installation topics; administrative and technical practices required for system security; process management; performance monitoring and tuning; storage management; back-up and restoration of data; and disaster recovery and prevention.
 Also addressed is configuration and administration of common network and server services such as DNS, DHCP, remote access, email, basic virtualization, web and web services, and more.